nhsconnect/national-authentication/pages/Introduction/Intro_Authorisation.md

 Authorisation is the process which determines whether a digital identity has sufficient privileges to access resources protected by that service.

 NHS Identity’s Authorisation Service can protect web pages, web services and API’s.
-The Authorisation solution refers to policy engine to decide what rules are set for access to a protected resource.
+The Authorisation solution refers to a policy engine to decide what rules are set for access to a protected resource.
 Each resource will have several scopes that define the type of access that can be given to a client subject on that resource e.g. Patient Record Read, Patient Record Write etc.

-NHS Identity Authorisation Service primary purpose is to protect national services such as Patient Demographic Services, Summary Care Record, Electronic Referral Service etc.
+NHS Identity's Authorisation Service primary purpose is to protect national services such as Patient Demographic Services, Summary Care Record, Electronic Referral Service etc.

-NHS Identity Authorisation Service offers the below benefits:
+NHS Identity's Authorisation Service offers the below benefits:

 > * Abstracts access rules into a centralised policy engine which can be amended by configuration
 > * Provides standards based access control with built-in consent (OAuth 2.0)